 An Admin UW NetID is used to provide a more limited context for an ID used for administering a set of workstations, servers, or a domain.
 An Admin UW NetID is required for some functions, including administration of “Delegated Organizational Units (OUs)” within the central NETID Windows domain service.

 Creating an Admin UW NetID

 - Be sure to read and be familiar with all the information on this Web page.

 - Note that additional “two factor” security will be required to create (and perform some functions with) an Admin UW NetID.
 To get started, you’ll need to enroll in Duo 2-factor authentication (2FA).
-If you already have an Entrust token, it may still be used but we encourage you to enroll in Duo 2FA as Duo will soon be replacing Entrust.

 - Create an Admin UW NetID using the manage page.